IngoKl/TodayIngoLearned/README.md

 node server.js
 ```

+Also consider the settings in `config.json`.
+If the option `lowercasetags` is `true`, all tags will be converted to lowercase.
+Also make sure to change the `expresssessionsecret`.

 If you plan on running this 'in production' 😅, I would recommend using [pm2](https://pm2.keymetrics.io) to run the server.

 ```bash